-- Refusal to work in an unfamiliar, specialized, or "high tech" area when there has been no orientation or educational preparation, or employment experience; - 3.
+- 1. Failure of a nurse to work beyond her/his scheduled shift; - 2.
+Refusal to work in an unfamiliar, specialized, or "high tech" area when there has been no orientation or educational preparation, or employment experience; - 3.
 Refusal to report to work; - 4.
 Failure to return from a scheduled leave of absence; - 5.
 Resigning from a position and not fulfilling the remaining posted work scheduled; - 6.
-Ending the employer-employee relationship without providing the employer with a period of time to obtain replacement staff for that specific position (such as resigning without notice); - C. In addition to the examples in subsection A., for the Advanced Practice Registered Nurse serving as the primary/specialty care provider for a patient, terminating the nurse-patient relationship without providing reasonable notification to the patient and resources for the patient regarding other health care providers may also constitute abandonment.
+Ending the employer-employee relationship without providing the employer with a period of time to obtain replacement staff for that specific position (such as resigning without notice); - C. In addition to the examples in subsection A. above for the Advanced Practice Registered Nurse serving as the primary/specialty care provider for a patient, terminating the nurse-patient relationship without providing reasonable notification to the patient and resources for the patient regarding other health care providers may also constitute abandonment. - D. Implications of abandonment for Advanced Practice Registered Nurses (Clinical Nurse Specialists, Certified Registered Nurse Anesthetists, Certified Nurse Midwives and Nurse Practitioners):

-- D. Implications of abandonment for Advanced Practice Registered Nurses (Clinical Nurse Specialists, Certified Registered Nurse Anesthetists, Certified Nurse Midwives and Nurse Practitioners): - The legitimate discharge of a patient from practice, when the advanced practice registered nurse is that patient's primary or specialty provider, does not constitute patient abandonment.
+- 1. The legitimate discharge of a patient from practice, when the Advanced Practice Registered Nurse is that patient's primary or specialty provider, does not constitute patient abandonment.
 However, a patient who is receiving acute or immediate care should not be discharged until transferred to another appropriate licensed health care provider. - 2.
 A discharge from practice shall include: - a.
 Providing reasonable written notice that meets community standard and clearly states the date of termination of services and date of notice; - b.
-Information regarding how the patient may access his/her medical record; - Information regarding referral options for continuing care for the condition treated; and - d.
-Providing for currently authorized medications that have been prescribed by the Advanced Practice Registered Nurse to be available for a limited refill period. - e.
-Providing appropriate and adequate personnel to care for patients is the responsibility of the employer.
+Information regarding how the patient may access his/her medical record; - c.
+Information regarding referral options for continuing care for the condition treated; and - d.
+Providing for currently authorized medications that have been prescribed by the Advanced Practice Registered Nurse to be available for a limited refill period. - E. Providing appropriate and adequate personnel to care for patients is the responsibility of the employer.

-Board Approved: 9/26/2001 OBN Policy/Guideline #P-11

-Board Reviewed w/o Revision: 3/31/2004; 3/27/2007
+Board Approved: 9/26/2001 OBN Policy/Guideline #P-11 Board Reviewed w/o Revision: 3/31/2004; 3/27/2007; 118/6/18 Page 2 of 2 BoardRevised:9/28/2010;9/24/13; 9/27/22 P:/Administration/Executive/Policies/Practice/p-11 Abandonmer nt Statement

-BoardRevised:9/28/2010;9/24/13

-P:/Administration/Executive/Policies/Practice/Abandonment